 An academic major indicates a particular curriculum which leads to a degree.
 Students must complete the requirements for a primary academic major, including the University Core Curriculum and college or school requirements, to be eligible for a degree.
 Requirements for academic majors can be found under the departmental listings in the chapters for each respective college or school.
 Some academic majors have concentrations which are a sub-set of a discipline, organized in clusters, of focused courses taken within a major.

 Students normally declare a major at the time of application to the University.
 If a student is unsure about choosing a major, some colleges may allow for an undeclared status within that College.
 This option is at the discretion of the College or School.
 Under normal conditions, an undergraduate student has decided on a particular major prior to earning 60 semester hours of credit.

 Second Academic Major

 Students may declare a second academic major in addition to their primary major by obtaining the approval of the department chair of the major and the Associate Dean in that college.
-Students in the College of Business Administration may not choose a second academic major within the college.

 A second academic major may be earned only while the student is concurrently completing the requirements for the baccalaureate degree in the primary academic major.
 A student must successfully complete all requirements for the second academic major prior to, or in the same term as, the primary major.
 A second major may not be granted after a degree has been posted.
 If a student decides to drop a second academic major, the student must submit a Change of Program to the Office of the Registrar.